-Warner Pacific College is an equal opportunity employer, which seeks faculty and staff who have a personal commitment to Jesus Christ and the educational mission of the college as a

-Christian liberal arts institution.
-Warner Pacific College does not discriminate in its student admission and employment practices and provides equal opportunity for all students, applicants and employees regardless of race, color, sex, national origin, disability, age, veteran status and any other status protected by laws and regulations.
+Warner Pacific College is an equal opportunity employer, which seeks faculty and staff who have a personal commitment to Jesus Christ and the educational mission of the college as a Christian liberal arts institution.
+Warner Pacific College does not discriminate in its student admission and education practices and provides equal opportunity for all students and applicants regardless of race, color, sex, religion, national origin, disability, age, gender, sexual orientation (including gender identity), and any other status protected by applicable laws and regulations.

-While every effort is made to ensure the accuracy of the information in this bulletin, Warner Pacific College reserves the right to make changes at any time without prior notice.
-This bulletin is not a contract between Warner Pacific College and current or prospective students.
+While every effort is made to ensure the accuracy of the information in this Bulletin, Warner Pacific College reserves the right to make changes at any time without prior notice.
+This Bulletin is not a contract between Warner Pacific College and current or prospective students.
+Warner Pacific College reserves the discretion to address student issues on a case-by-case basis.
 Degree requirements are effective according to the student's date of matriculation at Warner Pacific.